Core Faculty and Staff

-Dr. Diana Tigerlily is a Senior Lecturer in Women, Gender, and Sexuality Studies, and in the University Honors Program.
-Her teaching and research interests include autoethnography, autobiography, performative writing, and performance of personal narrative as feminist methodologies, spoken word as public advocacy, contemporary feminist theories and praxes from intersectional approaches, and yoga philosophy and practice.
-She earned a Ph.D. in Communication Studies with a Performance Studies emphasis, and a Graduate Certificate in Women, Gender, and Sexuality Studies, from Southern Illinois University, Carbondale, and an M.A. in English (1995) and B.A. in Psychology (1993, magna cum laude) from Eastern Illinois University.
+Dr. Diana Tigerlily is an Associate Professor of Practice in the Women, Gender, and Sexuality Studies program, and in the University Honors program.
+Her teaching and research interests include autoethnography and performance as feminist methodologies, spoken word as public advocacy, contemporary feminist theories, and yoga philosophy and practice.
+She earned a Ph.D. in Communication Studies with a Performance Studies emphasis and a Graduate Certificate in Women, Gender, and Sexuality Studies from Southern Illinois University, and an M.A. in English (1995) and B.A. in Psychology (1993, magna cum laude) from Eastern Illinois University.